Technigo/project-survey/README.md

 ## The problem

 I started the project by reading the recorded materials.
 Then attended the live sessions.
 I goggled a lot.
 I would say that this project was fun, but I wish I had more time to add in more fun stuff in it.
+I also need to learn more about accesibility.

 ## View it live